Get help today ...

 Graduated: 10/28/2021

-* These examples do not include program fees.
-This is small sample of debt settlements our negotiation team has achieved for our clients.
-These settlements were obtained for clients who successfully met all of their program terms and received settlement offers.
-Results may vary, and there are no guarantees that all creditors will agree to settle.
+* These examples do not include fees.
+This is a small sample of results our team has achieved for our clients.
+These results were obtained for clients who successfully met all of their terms and received offers.
+Results may vary, and there are no guarantees that all creditors will agree to new terms.
 These examples are not representative of results in all cases.

 Trying to pay off debt when you are broke can lead to missed bill payments, overdraft fees, poor credit and limited opportunities.